09|2023

 Before we draw any liquid, we’re going to hold the needle perpendicular to the bottle and go straight in to the center of the bottle where the little circle is.
 Once in the vial, you’re going to invert it, which means to turn it upside down.
 Keep everything held together very firmly.

 Now, if there is any air in your syringe that you need to get rid of, very gently, kind of tap it with your finger.
 Don’t hit it really hard because you’re going to bend your needle doing that.
 Sometimes you need to pull back a little bit more and then push back up to your measurement marker.
-But once you get to the units that you need, you’re just going to take the vial and pull straight back off your syringe.
+But once you get to the units that you need, you’re just going to take the vial and pull it straight up off your syringe.

 Ready to go?